tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 ```

 The result above shows that indeed the numerical procedure recovered the optimal weights for a scenario where we already know the analytic solution.
-For more complex optimization routines, [R's optimization task view](https://cran.r-project.org/web/views/Optimization.html) provides an overview of the wast optimization landscape in R. \index{Numerical optimization}
+For more complex optimization routines, [R's optimization task view](https://cran.r-project.org/web/views/Optimization.html) provides an overview of the wast optimization landscape in R. \index{Optimization}

 Next, we approach problems where no analytical solutions exist.
 First, we additionally impose short-sale constraints, which implies $N$ inequality constraints if the form $w_i >=0$.